 5. Streamline Your Process

 47 percent of job offer rejections happen because the candidate accepted a different job.
-This underscores that as long as competition is high, recruiters need to move quickly to secure the best candidates.
+This underscores that recruiters need to move quickly to secure the best candidates as long as competition is high.
 While the average time to hire is 27 business days, the best candidates are off the market in 10.
-A recruiting process that is streamlined to quickly identify, interview, and extend an offer to a top candidate is fundamental to a successful recruiting process.
+A streamlined recruiting process to quickly identify, interview, and extend an offer to a top candidate is fundamental to a successful recruiting process.

 6. Consider a Staffing Agency

-As the labor market becomes more competitive for companies looking to attract and retain top talent, an experienced staffing agency can provide a number of benefits to support a proactive recruiting strategy.
+As the labor market becomes more competitive for companies looking to attract and retain top talent, an experienced staffing agency can provide a several benefits to support a proactive recruiting strategy.

 Staffing agencies maintain a wide and varied pool of talent, many of whom are passive and difficult for a standard recruiter to reach.
 Agencies have expertise in evaluating candidates for skills, knowledge, aptitude, and fit with a position.
 This improves the quality of candidates, reduces the time to hire, and eases the administrative burden of reviewing and screening applicants for open positions at a company.

-These improvements mean a company can fill their positions, continue working at maximum capacity, and retain top talent for a longer duration, all of which help a company’s bottom line.
+These improvements mean a company can fill its positions, continue working at maximum capacity, and retain top talent for a longer duration, all of which help a company’s bottom line.